Date of 1st day in prison:

-Mohamed Adel is a political activist in Egypt and the cofounder of the April 6 youth movement.
+Mohamed Adel is a political activist and the co-founder of the April 6 Youth Movement.
 He also took part in the Kefaya movement in 2005.
 In November 2013, he was tried by a Cairo misdemeanour court on charges for unlawful protest and for allegedly assaulting police officers.
 He was sentenced to three years in prison, along with prominent political activists and April 6 members Ahmed Maher and Ahmed Douma.
 This deprivation of liberty was deemed arbitrary in an opinion adopted by the UN Working Group on Arbitrary Detention in 2015.
 Mr Adel was first released on probation in July 2017 but he was required to reside within the police station every night from 6 pm to 6 am.

 On 18 June 2018, Mohamed Adel was detained during one of his holding periods and was handed a 15-day detention order by Daqahlia prosecution, pending investigations into charges of spreading false news.
-He was put into the Mansoura Prison and started a two–week hunger strike to protest his detention conditions.
-He was added to case 5606/2018, in which he is charged with joining a terrorist group in addition to spreading false news.
-Since then, the Mansoura Criminal Court has continuously renewed his detention every 45 days.
+He was put into the Mansoura Prison and started a two-week hunger strike to protest his detention conditions.
+He was added to case 5606/2018, in which he was charged with joining a terrorist group in addition to spreading false news.
+The Mansoura Criminal Court continuously renewed his detention every 45 days.

 On 21 December 2020, the Supreme State Security Prosecution included him in state security case 467/2020, in which he faces further charges of joining a terrorist group and committing a crime for financing terrorism.

 On 27 January 2021, the prosecutor ordered his release in case 5606/2018 on a bail of LE10,000 after more than two years spent in pre-trial detention.
-However, on 8 February Mohamed Adel was investigated in a new case 4118/2018 where he faces similar charges and the Prosecutor decided to held him in pre-trial detention for 15 days.
+However, on 8 February Mohamed Adel was investigated in a new case 4118/2018 where he faced similar charges and the Prosecutor decided to hold him in pre-trial detention for 15 days.

 On 22 February Mohamed Adel started a hunger strike to protest the Prosecutor’s decision to renew his detention in the deliberate absence of his lawyers.